 “Our office is a little different because we needed a system that could not only handle all kinds of cases and projects, but we also have attorneys who need to bill back time to each of our divisions, sections or sub-sections,” she said, adding “and each of those has different reporting requirements.”

 Lynn began with a search of the Internet and talked with several different companies.
-“One day, I saw a video demo of Legal Files,” she said, “and it had everything we needed.”
+“One day, I saw a video demo of Legal Software,” she said, “and it had everything we needed.”
 Following several online demonstrations with a Legal Files account manager, and in consultation with the agency’s IT Department, OLS selected Legal Files to meet their system requirements.

 “We were as lost as a ball in high weeds,” Lynn said.
 “We weren’t sure exactly what we wanted or how we wanted it.”
 Working with Legal Files as partners in the process was critical.
 “Our Legal Files project manager/trainer really was great.
 She was knowledgeable and fun, and we worked together to customize the system to our needs.
 She was also very helpful in building reports with us,” Lynn said, adding that Office employees acquired quite a bit of knowledge in the process.
 “Now, I want you to understand that we’re not masters with reports, but we’re pretty darn close,” she said proudly.
 “We’ve only had to call (Legal Files) once” since implementation was completed, she added.

 “We thought it would be tough and scary to learn a new system” Lynn continued.
 “People don’t like change.
 And it was scary at first; but Legal Files is so user friendly, it’s such a breeze to use and, before you know it, you come to love it.